 Can you believe it’s nearly September?!

-Here in the Northern hemisphere, the temperatures are starting to dip, the leaves are beginning to turn, school has started back up, and the Pumpkin Spice Latte will be finding its way into the hearts and stomachs of many.
+The temperatures are starting to dip, the leaves are beginning to turn, school has started back up, and the Pumpkin Spice Latte will be finding its way into the hearts and stomachs of many.

 As with the change of any season, fall brings a whole gaggle of new trending search items.
 In-season produce, upcoming holidays, and popular fall pastimes all influence readers’ searches in September.